How To Learn Rock Guitar Songs and Solos

 Once you get the solo together, stand up with your guitar and play along with the original.
 This will do wonders for your feel and timing.
 See if you can keep up through to the end.
 If not, find and fix the problems (correct practice again!).

-For any solo you are working on, you should learn the rhythm as well, and record it at various tempos.
+For any solo you are working on, you should learn the rhythm, or backing chords, as well, and record it at various tempos.
 Master the whole thing at a slow tempo first, maybe playing it to the background chords played at half tempo.
 The best idea is to make 4 or 5 versions of the rhythm part at different tempos for your practice sessions.

-These days all students should avail themselves of the tremendous resources for study that are available; everyone should have some kind of multi-tracking software available (which can be found for as low as 20 or 30 dollars), and begin their own collection of recorded solos.
-You will experience great growth as a player if you do.
+All students should avail themselves of the tremendous resources for study that are available; everyone should have some kind of multi-tracking software available (which can be found for as low as 20 or 30 dollars), and begin their own collection of recorded solos.

 What is your "exit strategy" for any solo or song you are working on?
 How do you know when you "know it"?
 When all these things are in place.......

-- Make sure you have nailed the basics of electric guitar – scales, bends, and vibrato, and muting.
-Many people trying to learn solos have not done this.
+- Make sure you have nailed the basics of electric guitar - scales, bends, and vibrato, and muting.
+You won't sound good on any rock guitar song or solo until these skills are in place.

 - Have a recorded version of the solo you are trying to learn.
 Be able to slow it down.